Author: Ramkrishna Ojha & Vinay Pratap Singh

 Introduction:

-In snowsight for resource monitoring we created a Dashboard in which different tiles are monitoring the total credit usage, credit usage per warehouse, storage usage, User login and also Query execution in the snowflake account.
+In Snowsight, for resource monitoring, we created a Dashboard in which different tiles monitor the total credit usage, credit usage per warehouse, storage usage, User login, and also Query execution in the Snowflake account.

 2) Go to dashboards and create a new Dashboard:

-4) In this project (Cinemalytics) we created 8 different tiles :
+4) In this project (Cinemalytics), we created eight different tiles :

 1. Total Credit Used: This tile tells about the total credit used by the account.